blissymbolics/blissymbols/README.md

 Blissymbols
 ===========

 A database of all official Blissymbols, and their definitions.
 Plus some additional utilities.
 Contents:

 - `blissdata.js`: this is the most important file, the database itself
-- `blisseditor.html`: this is a very simplistic helper form for updating the database
 - `check_consistency.py`: a Python script that checks `blissdata.js` for obvious inconsistencies
+- `blisseditor.py`: this is a very simplistic web server for editing the database
+  - `blisseditor.html`: the web form for editing the database
   - `blisseditor.js`, `lib/*.js`: utility files for `blisseditor.html`
 - `svg/*.svg`: more than 5000 SVG files
 - `blissviewer.js`: a generic Javascript module for attaching Blissymbols to text
 - `blissviewer-demo.html`: a simple webpage that shows how `blissviewer.js` can be used